CHiPs For Kids Toy Drive Kicks Off For 2021

 - Plaza West Covina

-Donations will be accepted all December so the CHP can purchase toys and distribute them in time for Christmas.MORE NEWS: Parolee Aariel Maynor Arrested In Connection With Jacqueline Avant Killing After Shooting Himself In The Foot
+Donations will be accepted all December so the CHP can purchase toys and distribute them in time for Christmas.MORE NEWS: Tejon Ranch Will Be A Zero-Emissions Home Development, Ending Decades-Long Legal Battle

 The CHiPS for Kids toy drive runs through Christmas Eve.